pravg-amd/shark-ai/docs/shortfin/sd/sdxl_rdna_demo.md

     ```

 NOTE: The first run will download all the necessary artifacts (the model code and the weights).
 This may take a while.
-The subsequent runs will use the artifacts cached in `~/.cache/shark/genfiles/sdxl`.
+The subsequent runs will use the artifacts cached in `~/.cache/amdshark/genfiles/sdxl`.

-### Start the SHARK UI Text-To-Image Client
+### Start the amdshark UI Text-To-Image Client

-1. Go back to the terminal session that has SHARK UI
+1. Go back to the terminal session that has amdshark UI
 1. Serve the client:

     ```shell